 Postdoctoral Appointee - Power Electronics

 Job DescriptionThis postdoctoral position is a temporary position for up to one year, which may be renewed at Sandia's discretion up to five additional years.
 The PhD must have been conferred within five years prior to employment.
-Individuals in postdoctoral positions may bid on regular Sandia positions as internal candidates, and in some cases may be converted to regular career positions during their term if warranted by ongoing operational needs, continuing availability of funds, and satisfactory job performance. : We are seeking a Power Electronics Postdoctoral Researcher that is passionate about their work and wants to see their research have direct impact on innovative projects.
-Are you looking to do innovative and creative research?
-Are you looking to join a dynamic team?
-You could use your experience in circuit design and layout to conduct research for the Renewable and Distributed Systems Integration Department at our Albuquerque, New Mexico facility.
-You can join this and work in a multi-disciplinary environment, interacting with top researchers and accessing world-class laboratory capabilities.
-On any given day, you may be called on to: + Conduct research on advanced converters using wide and ultra-wide power electronics devices, for applications in renewable energy, energy storage, electric vehicles and power conditioning.
-This research would include electrical design and fabrication, modeling and analysis of circuits and systems, and performance characterization using hardware-in-the-loop (HIL) methods; + Perform work which will emphasize the advancement of the state of the art of power electronics and power systems; + Publish results through prestigious journals and conferences.
+Individuals in postdoctoral positions may bid on regular Sandia positions as internal candidates, and in some cases may be converted to regular career positions during their term if warranted by ongoing operational needs, continuing availability of funds, and satisfactory job performance. : This posting will be open for application submissions for a minimum of seven (7) calendar days, including the ‘posting date’.
+Sandia reserves the right to extend the posting date at any time. : We are seeking a hardworking and dedicated Power Electronics Postdoctoral Researcher that is looking to do creative work and wants to see their research have direct impact on innovative projects.
+Are you passionate about making a difference and improving energy security in the United States?
+You could use your experience in circuit design and layout to conduct research for this multi-disciplinary team of scientists and engineers.
+You can work in a multi-disciplinary environment, accessing world class laboratory capabilities.
+On any given day, you may be called on to: + Conduct research on advanced converters using wide and ultra-wide power electronics devices, for applications in renewable energy, energy storage, electric vehicles and power conditioning; + Do electrical design and fabrication, modeling and analysis of circuits and systems, and performance characterization using hardware-in-the-loop (HIL) methods; + Advance the state of the art of power electronics and power systems; + Publish high impact results that impact grid modernization.

-+ PhD in Electrical Engineering or a relevant discipline; + Strong publication record in the area of power electronics semiconductor devices, circuit architectures and/or power system; + Experience with simulation of circuits and systems using SPICE, Simulink, Python, or similar environments; + Experience with circuit design and layout; + Ability to obtain and maintain a DOE L-level security clearance.
++ PhD in Electrical Engineering or a relevant field; + Experience with design, layout, and/or simulation of circuits and systems using SPICE, Simulink, Python, or similar environments; + Demonstrated track record of publishing in peer-reviewed scientific literature; + Ability to obtain and maintain a DOE L-level security clearance.

-+ Knowledge of power systems and controls; + Ability to work independently; + Strong oral and written communications skills.
++ Knowledge of power systems and controls; + Ability to independently work on detailed projects; + Strong interpersonal, oral and written communications skills.